AaronTimony/yomitan-frequency-combiner/README.md

 New contributors welcome.
 Browse the
 [issue tracker](https://github.com/AaronTimony/yomitan-frequency-combiner/issues)
-or you can open an issue yourself and I will get to it whenever possible.
+or you can open an issue yourself and we will get to it whenever possible.

 ## Privacy & License